 The Company manufactures and sells its products in a number of countries throughout the world and, as a result, is exposed to movements in foreign currency exchange rates.
-In addition, a portion of the Company's generally have a duration of less than twelve months and are primarily against the U.S. dollar.
+In addition, a portion of the Company's borrowings are denominated in foreign currencies, which are also subject to market risk associated with exchange rate movement.
+The Company from time to time hedges major foreign currency cash exposures generally through foreign exchange forward and option contracts.
+Products Corporation enters into these contracts with major financial institutions to minimize counterparty risk.
+These contracts generally have a duration of less than twelve months and are primarily against the U.S. dollar.
 In addition, Products Corporation enters into foreign currency swaps to hedge intercompany financing transactions.
 The Company does not hold or issue financial instruments for trading purposes.